2sic/2sxc/ToSIC_SexyContent/Docs-Generator/wiki/angularjs-1-overview.md

 ## Read also
-[//]: # "Additional links - often within this documentation, but can also go elsewhere"

 * [Full explanation of bootstrapping and how/why etc.][bootstrapping] - which tells you why the current code is running so you could change the data added

 ## Demo App and further links
-[//]: # "Apps which provide sample code using this"

 You should find some code examples in this demo App
 * [Various AngularJS based apps](http://2sxc.org/en/Apps/tag/AngularJS)

 ## History
-[//]: # "If possible, tell when it was added or modified strongly"

 1. Introduced in 2sxc ??.??
 2. sxcToolbar released in 2sxc 8.8.0